maxcurkovic/Simon-Game/README.md

-# Max Curkovic's "Simon" Game Recreatuib
+# Max Curkovic's "Simon" Game Recreation

 This website serves as a recreation of the classic memory game "Simon", written in JavaScript, HTML, and CSS code.
 Below are the rules of the game, paraphrased from: https://www.memozor.com/simon-games/simon-game#simon_rules